qikb/Advanced-Monte-Carlo-Options-Pricing-Engine/README.md

 ## What It Does
 Prices European-style call and put options for any stock using Monte Carlo simulation.
-Enter a ticker, strike price, and expiration — the model pulls live market data and outputs a fair option price alongside a full Greeks table for risk analysis.
+Enter a ticker, strike price, and expiration.
+The model pulls live market data and outputs a fair option price alongside a full Greeks table for risk analysis.

 ---